MVP or Minimum Viable Product

 Huddle aims at giving answers to what has been done, what is to be done and what is blocking the team from completing their tasks.
 Team Leaders will post the Huddle updates in our Confluence project management system every day.

-Retrospective meeting is a special meeting where the team gathers after completing an increment amount of work to inspect and adapt their methods and teamwork.
-In contrast to traditional post mortems or project reviews, retrospectives focus not only on the engineering process, but also on the team and the issues faced by them.
+The retrospective meeting is a special meeting where the team gathers after completing an increment amount of work to inspect and adapt their methods and teamwork.
+In contrast to traditional post mortems or project reviews, retrospectives focus not only on the engineering process but also on the team and the issues faced by them.

 During this meeting, we consider three things: what went well, what didn’t, and what improvements could be made in the next phase?